kissmetrics/km-support/_posts/2012-11-26-delete-site.md

 layout: post
 title: Deleting Your Site
 categories: how-tos
-author: Eric Fung
 summary: How to delete a KISSmetrics site and remove all the associated data.
 ---
+* Table of Contents
+{:toc}
+* * *

 These are the steps to delete a KISSmetrics site to **permanently remove all the associated data.**

 ***This is a permanent decision, and absolutely, positively make sure you select the site you want gone.***

 * Please remove the KISSmetrics code from your website and codebase.

 * Click "Settings" next to the Product name in the dropdown from the top left corner:

 ![Deletion 1][screenshot-1]